Runtime-Learner/McGill-BattleBots-Club/README.md

 # Welcome to the McGill BattleBots Github!

 ### Circuits-and-Programming
+Find schematics of common circuits, and pre-made code to jumpstart your project

 ### Hardware-and-CADding
+This folder will be populated in the next few weeks (ETA: August 2020)

 ### Projects
-This is where you can find all the robots we've created (code, schematics, and CAD files included!)
+Discover all the robots we've created (code, schematics, and CAD files included!)

 ### Workshops
 Learn how to create your own robots, from programming an Arduino, to wiring up circuits, to CADding...We've got you covered!